Air Pollution Monitoring

 Within the first four weeks, the monitor recorded seven exceedances above 200ugm3!
 One as high as 266ugm3!

 This is the reality of the air our children are breathing across the UK but this is being hidden from us through the governments use of modelling based on their small number of air quality monitors.
 We should have thousands of small, wireless air monitors, lightweight and battery powered, so that they can be quickly and simply moved and mounted at the locations where air quality matters most – where children are.

 Pollution data from these monitors should be transmitted to the ‘Cloud’ providing near real-time useful air quality data to the smartphones of parents, allowing them to select the route to nursery or school that minimises their child’s exposure to the most harmful levels of air pollution and to monitor air pollution levels they are exposed whilst at school.

 What we can do.

 We’ve started with this single monitor but we need hundreds for London alone.
 Every nursery and school on a busy road should have its own air monitored, preferably one which can be easily moved to measure air pollution levels in the classrooms and used for mapping the routes children take to school.

 We have made contact with EarthSense who have made great strides with their Zephyr air monitor which you may have seen used in the BBC documentary “Fighting For Air”.
 They are very keen to help our campaign and have offered a fantastic low price per monitor if we are able to buy the large number we would need to measure air pollution as described above.
 AirMonitors Ltd have also offered a low price per AQMesh monitor for large numbers.

-We’ll be adding fundraising pages for schools early in 2019.
+We hope to be adding fundraising pages for schools in Sept 2019.
 Will you help with a small donation towards the cost of a local air monitor?